From Reservations To Rides: Uber’s ‘Dine Out’ Feature Officially Launches In Australia

 Garry Lu

-• Uber One members will also soon be enjoying exclusive reservation privileges, thanks to Uber’s recently announced partnership with OpenTable.
+• Uber One members can also enjoy exclusive reservation privileges, thanks to Uber’s recently announced partnership with OpenTable.

-This winter, Sydney will serve as Uber’s debut test case for ‘Dine Out’ – a brand new platform feature that allows users to claim in-person dining deals and, of course, book a ride to/from beloved restaurants.
+Sydney is now serving as Uber’s debut test case for ‘Dine Out’ – a brand new platform feature that allows users to claim in-person dining deals and, of course, book a ride to/from beloved restaurants.

 OpenTable has teamed up with the rideshare company to power dining reservations on the app, offering Uber One members exclusive access to the best tables in town.
-OpenTable members will also be able to spend their points on both Uber and Uber Eats.
+OpenTable members can also spend their points on both Uber and Uber Eats.

 RELATED: Uber Safari Literally Lets You Take A Trip On The Wild Side